Why Postpartum Moms Should Give Themselves Grace

 One of that challenges in being a parent in the new decade is the opportunity to showcase your pregnant belly and subsequently the new baby and momma.
 It seems women put this pressure on ourselves to bounce back like nothing ever happened.

 One thing I’d love to share with those preparing for or recovering from giving birth is that this is an amazing human feat!
 Congrats, mama, you did something amazing.

 And while it is an amazing accomplishment, keep in mind that giving birth is nothing new.
 I don’t share that to diminish the event but rather to relax your nerves that many others have done this before you and will do it after you.
 Many will struggle and suffer.
 And others will have it “easy.”
 The point is, no ones is perfect and yours doesn’t have to be either.

 The 4th Trimester Serves a Purpose

-It’s an exciting time in this field as we watch younger generations grow lovingly attached to their ever changing pregnant body.
+It’s an exciting time in this field as we watch younger generations grow lovingly attached to their ever-changing pregnant body.
 With this heightened awareness of the physical changes, more energy is being focused on the core and pelvic floor.
 Decades ago, we weren’t talking about this, so the progress is fantastic.

 I want you to know that having a postpartum body is nothing to fear.

 Unfortunately, the increased attention to the body brings an unwritten expectation that baby weight must be lost immediately.
-The idea that your belly will flatten up, you’ll never pee your pants, and you’ll be able to walk or run a few miles comfortably in the weeks after birthing a baby is reality for only some.
+The idea that your belly will flatten up, you’ll never pee your pants, and you’ll be able to walk or run a few miles comfortably in the weeks after birthing a baby is a reality for only some.
 Sometimes, you just need more time to heal.

 Be kind to yourself by sitting or lying down, breathing deeply, reading, ordering takeout, and not comparing yourself to others.